joshcanhelp/josh-to-11/content/post/111-do-it-and-then-do-it-better-an-iterative-mindset.md

 wpid: 1173
 ---

-# Do it, then do it better: an iterative mindset

 I used to work for a big, huge wireless company.
 I was the nameless, faceless guy who received email requests all day and made minor change to wireless accounts.
 Each email was formatted exactly the same way and I used the same system for each change.
 8 hours a day, 5 days a week I was a machine.